DecisionsDev/odm-rpa-invoicing-sample/README.md

 * [Using ODM to make a decision within an RPA activity](https://git.ng.bluemix.net/aswapnil/odm-rpa-integration-samples/blob/master/docs/odm-decisions-in-rpa): a sample describing how to invoke ODM from RPA through a ['JSON' metabot](https://git.ng.bluemix.net/IBMBPMCommunity/rpa-IntegrationSamples/blob/master/assets/metabots/JSON.mbot).
-* [Automation Anywhere and IBM ODM](https://www.linkedin.com/pulse/automation-anywhere-ibm-odm-neil-kolban): a tutorial video from [Neil Kolban](https://www.linkedin.com/in/kolban/) (Salient Process) showing how to fill in an Excel spreadsheet from IBM RPA, requesting values from IBM ODM through a SOAP call
+* [Automation Anywhere and IBM ODM](https://www.linkedin.com/pulse/automation-anywhere-ibm-odm-neil-kolban): a tutorial video from [Neil Kolban](https://www.linkedin.com/in/kolban/) (Salient Process) showing how to fill in an Excel spreadsheet from Automation Anywhere, requesting values from IBM ODM through a SOAP call

 # Issues and contributions
 For issues relating to this sample, please use the [GitHub issue tracker](../../issues).